solar-society/solar-society.github.io/_pages/members.md

 <a href="https://www.dgist.ac.kr/en_eecs/?bo_table=eng2_1&sca=Advisory+Professor">Daegu Gyeongbuk Institute of Science &amp; Technology (DGIST), South Korea</a>,
 Global Advisory Board Member
 @
-<a href="https://bk4semicon.sogang.ac.kr/kor/about/org.php">Innovative Future Brain-Inspired Intelligence System Semiconductor of Sogang University</a>
+<a href="https://bk4semicon.sogang.ac.kr/kor/about/org.php">Innovative Future Brain-Inspired Intelligence System Semiconductor of Sogang University</a>,
-&amp;
+and
 Network Expert
 @
 <a href="https://glginsights.com/">Gerson Lehrman Group, Inc.</a>
 He has extensive experience and expertise in AI and Convex Optimization, co-founding <a href="https://www.gausslabs.ai/">Gauss Labs Inc.</a> and serving as CTO.
-Sunghee has also held leadership roles at <a href="https://www.skhynix.com/">SK hynix Inc.</a> as Fellow and VP and led AI projects at <a href="amazon.com">Amazon.com, Inc.</a> that generated over 200MM USD in sales.
+He also has held leadership roles at <a href="https://www.skhynix.com/">SK hynix Inc.</a> as Fellow and VP and led AI projects at <a href="http://amazon.com">Amazon.com, Inc.</a> that generated over 200MM USD in sales.
 He holds M.S. and Ph.D. in Electrical Engineering (EE) from <a href="stanford.edu">Stanford University</a>
 &amp; B.S. in EE from <a href="https://en.snu.ac.kr">Seoul National University</a>,
 and